Ramipril Sandoz (Ramipril)

 Who Should Not Take Ramipril Sandoz

-Do not take if you’re allergic to ramipril or other ACE inhibitors, have a history of unexplained swelling of face/lips/tongue/throat, have kidney problems or renal artery stenosis, have heart valve problems, have low blood pressure, are on dialysis with certain membranes, are diabetic taking aliskiren or ARB medications, are pregnant or breastfeeding.
+Do not take if you: are allergic to ramipril or other ACE inhibitors; have a history of unexplained swelling of face, lips, tongue, throat, or extremities; have kidney problems or renal artery stenosis; have heart valve problems affecting blood flow; have low blood pressure; undergo dialysis with certain membranes; are diabetic or have kidney problems and take aliskiren or angiotensin II receptor antagonists; are pregnant, planning pregnancy, or breastfeeding.

 Medical Conditions to Discuss

-Tell your doctor if you have liver problems, low blood pressure, low white blood cell counts, high potassium levels, autoimmune conditions like lupus or scleroderma, kidney or heart problems, diabetes, are on very low or high salt diets, are dehydrated, or plan to have surgery.
+Tell your doctor if you have: allergies to medicines or other substances; liver problems, low blood pressure, low white blood cell counts, high potassium levels; autoimmune conditions like lupus or scleroderma; kidney, heart problems, or diabetes; very low or high salt diet; recent dehydration, vomiting, or diarrhea; upcoming surgery or anesthesia.

 Pregnancy and Breastfeeding

-Ramipril Sandoz may harm your developing baby if taken during pregnancy.
-It may also pass into breast milk and affect your breastfed baby.
+Ramipril Sandoz may harm your developing baby during pregnancy and may pass into breast milk.
 Check with your doctor if you are pregnant, planning to become pregnant, or breastfeeding.

 Drug Interactions

-Several medications can interact with Ramipril Sandoz and affect how it works.
+Several medications can interfere with Ramipril Sandoz and affect how it works.
 Always tell your doctor about all medicines you’re taking.

 - Other blood pressure medications